affinda/affinda-typescript/docs/interfaces/ValidationResultUpdate.md

 > `optional` **ruleSlug**: `string`

-The hot-dog case slug of the validation rule that was applied
+The kebab-case slug of the validation rule that was applied